jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 Spring has a great tutorial about how to dockerize spring boot apps and how to divide them in layers for efficiency.
 But I still screwed up mine and had to waste a day figuring out what was the issue.

-In my case, to keep the image size to a minimum, I was using a distroless java 11 image and ended up getting the following error.
 📷📸📷📸📷📸📸📷📸📷📸📷📸📷📸📷📸📷📸📷📸

 The weirdest thing was, my app would run perfectly fine in development mode.
 But it would fail when I ran it in container.

+There is a reson for it.
+To keep the image size to a minimum, I was using a distroless java 11 image and ended up getting the following error.

 Finally, after wasting one day trying to fix this, I finally gave up and shifted to good old `openJdk:11`.
 Although I had to compromise the image size (which increased 3x), atleast I got the service running.